mhqz/app1/README.md

 # Ouinet's test app

-## Prepare your app for importing Ouinet
+## Prepare your app for using Ouinet

 Add Ouinet lib and Relinker to your dependencies list in **app/build.gradle**: